 WIOA paperwork can be emailed and filled out by individuals remotely.
 Career planners can email and/or text individuals for appointments and resources.
 EMI has video conferencing capacity for case management or for conducting workshops for job seekers.
-All WIOA partners maintain a web presence and Zoom/Skype and teleconferencing is used whenever appropriate to provide services.
+All WIOA partners maintain a web presence and teleconferencing is used whenever appropriate to provide services.
 EMI hosts podcasts to provide information on innovation and programming to employers and stakeholders near and far.
-EMI and its regional counterparts are piloting Virtual Hiring Events.
 EMI continues to analyze and pursue opportunities to utilize technology to provide and/or enhance services.